Nigel Burnett Hodd comes from a long tradition of optometry. Here’s the story, in his own words…

 In 1979 we formed No7 Contact Lenses in the basement at the practice, so that we could have contact lenses ready as quickly as possible for our patients.
 Eventually No7 out grew the practice and is now has a large factory in Hastings and is one of the best known Rigid Lens producers in the country.

-So – at the age of 68 with 46 years of experience behind me, I decided it was time to make way for the new generation of expertise represented by Caroline, Connan and Nicola.
+So – at the age of 68 with 46 years of experience behind me, I decided it was time to make way for the new generation of expertise represented by Caroline, Connan and Jovi.

 I retire a very proud man.